StefansAI/MicroCodeGenerator/README.md

 </div>
 <br>
 In <a href="https://github.com/StefansAI/SimTTL">SimTTL</a> the execution of the JMP instruction looks like this.
 The Micro Code counter (MC) is the input into the ROMs.
 But there is a latency of one phase, I added "REG_MC" to sample MC with the same latency.
 "REG_MC" directly corresponds now to T1,T2,T3 etc. There is a low pulse of /LD_IR at the end of the "LSR A" loading the instruction register (IR) with "0x4C" and incrementing PC, thus starting the execution of the "JMP abs" instruction. <br>
 At the end of T1 "/LD_AL" loads 0x7C from the internal databus (iDB) into the AL register.
 AL is a transparent D-Latch and that's why the output changes shortly after activating the load signal.
 At T2_1, the signal "/LD_PC_H" is activated and 0xFE is loaded from iDB into PC_H with the rising edge.
 At the same edge PC_L is loaded from AL, so PC is now 0xFE7C.
-T3_1 now loads the next instrcution (EOR abs).
+T3_1 now loads the next instruction (EOR abs).
 <br>
 <br>
 <div style="text-align: center;">
   <img src="docs/assets/images/combobox.png"/>
 </div>
 <br>
-When clicking on one of the selection cells, a combobox opens to chose from the possible codes.
+When clicking on one of the selection cells, a combobox opens to choose from the possible codes.
 This helps selecting only correct codes.
 <br>
 <br>
 <div style="text-align: center;">
   <img src="docs/assets/images/area_selection.png" />
 </div>
 <br>
 To select individual areas for the higher bits, there is a combobox at the bottom.
-You can check the microcodes for the different bit combinations.
+You can check the micro codes for the different bit combinations.
 <br>
 <br>
 <div style="text-align: center;">